Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB503', 'Accessing svg elements via XPath')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB503.aspx">KB503</a> Accessing svg elements via XPath

-By default straight forward XPath to SVG primitives will not work.
-So XPath ending like .../svg[2]/path will fail.
+By default straight forward XPath to SVG primitives will not work.В  So XPath ending like .../svg[2]/path will fail.
 Here is a workaround.

 ### <a onclick="return RegisterKbClick('KB502', 'Passing Map as a Parameter into RVL Sheet')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB502.aspx">KB502</a> Passing Map as a Parameter into RVL Sheet